leonardoairoldi/leonardoairoldi.github.io/about.md

 {% include gallery caption="Some cool pics of my hobbies" %}

 I'm making this website in my free time, to explore and share new things.
 So thanks for checking out!
+Here are some photos of me, follow me on Instagram for more ❤️

+{% include gallery id="gallery2" caption="My wannabe instagram feed" %}